๐ŸŽฒ

 Can this be used for an official prize drawing?

-Mathematically the randomness is sound, but in the United States official sweepstakes and prize promotions are regulated state-by-state (most stringently in Florida, New York, and Rhode Island, which require bonding and registration) and must comply with the FTC's prohibition on lottery-style consideration.
-The output of this generator can serve as documentation, not as a substitute for the required legal procedures and witnessing.
+Mathematically the randomness is sound, but in the United States official sweepstakes and prize promotions are regulated state-by-state (most stringently in Florida, New York, and Rhode Island, which require bonding and registration).
+The output of this generator can serve as documentation only - not a substitute for the required legal procedures, registration, and independent witnessing.

 What is the maximum number of values per generation?